Keyboard shortcuts

 TOML Themes (themes.toml)

-Colors for dwm, terminal, rofi, and polybar are all sourced from config/themes.toml.
-Save the file to apply a new theme instantly across all apps.
+Colors for dwm, terminal, GTK, and Qt are sourced from config/themes.toml.
+Save the file to apply a new theme instantly across supported apps.

 Scripts & Utilities